 If you’re going to be spending the greater part of your day at your desk, then it makes sense to create as attractive an environment as possible.

 Enter Needlite, a small Danish start-up who entered the Nordic market in autumn 2015 with a pretty unique lamp design – a pair of lean and rather elegant desk lamps which shed a comfortable white light across your workspace with true colour reproduction and zero screen reflection.

-Needlite’s aim was to provide the user with an efficient work light but also provide the much needed daylight at the same time.
+The company’s aim is to provide the user with an efficient work light but also provide the much-needed daylight at the same time.

 We are all aware of the lack of daylight during the winter months in Nordic countries but did you know that all over the industrialized world, people are spending an average of 23 hours indoors – and often in poor lighting – quite a staggering statistic!

 We also know that a lack of light can have a severe impact on our performance: energy, mood, digestion, sleep and even our recovery from illness.
-Some people suffer from Seasonal Affective Disorder Seasonal affective disorder (SAD).
+Some people suffer from Seasonal Affective Disorder (SAD).